-API examples to manage personal access tokens, organizations, and flags
+API examples to manage personal access tokens, applications, and flags

 4 minute read

-This page provides examples of using CloudBees APIs to manage personal access tokens (PATs), organizations, and feature flags.
+This page provides examples of using CloudBees platform APIs to manage Personal Access Tokens (PATs), environments, applications, target groups, and feature flags.
 These examples demonstrate how to authenticate, retrieve resources, and configure feature flags.

 https://api.cloudbees.io/